RBVI/ppeclient/README.rst

 Note:

-At this time, 9 May 2023, the OpenAPI_ description of the interface is buggy.
+   *At this time, 9 May 2023, the OpenAPI_ description of the interface from Proofpoint is buggy.
    It has some incorrect data types, and some incorrect return value descriptions.
-Use at your own risk.
+   Use at your own risk.*

 --------
 Building